 Banquet Management Training and Education Program Info

-A banquet manager is in charge of the logistical and staffing aspects of running a banquet room.
-Aspiring banquet managers or other food service managers will need a combination of experience and a thorough understanding of the industry; many technical and community colleges offer associate's or bachelor's degree programs in culinary arts management.
+Aspiring banquet managers, who are a type of food service manager, will need a combination of experience and knowledge of the restaurant and catering industry.
+Many technical and community colleges offer associate's or bachelor's degree programs in culinary arts management.

 Associate's Degree in Culinary Arts Management